ChrisForsythQA/Qa-test/README.md

 Requirments: As a Service Operator, I want the machine to notify me of significant/error events
-AC: The machine emails designated operative when: o A product reaches low stock. o A product goes out of stock. o The machine temperature goes below or above pre-determined range. o The machine develops a fault.
+AC: The machine emails designated operative when: o A product reaches low stock.

+  Given: product stock is set a X amount
+  When: the stock hits X
+  Then: a low stock notification will be sent

+o A product goes out of stock.

+  Given: product stock is set a X amount
+  When: the stock hits 0
+  Then: a out of stock notification will be sent

+o The machine temperature goes below or above pre-determined range.

+  Given: the vending machine is set a X tempature
+  When: the temperture goes below X
+  Then: a warniing notification will be sent

+o The machine develops a fault.

   When: I put in british currency